practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ---

-## GraalVM
+## Ahead Of Time (AOT) program compilation with the GraalVM

 Using the GraalVM (https://www.graalvm.org/; VM = Virtual Machine) for a **Scala**, **Kotlin** and **Clojure** program is a real hit:

-- very fast, standalone, native binary executables for Linux can be built with it according to my experience:
+- fast, standalone, native binary executables for Linux can be built with it according to my experience:

 ![plot](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/mean_stddev_err_whiskers%20--%20only%20GraalVM.png)

 For example, with the Scala and Kotlin versions, these programs run faster than the compiled Common Lisp or interpreted C# versions.
-And the Clojure program is now faster than the (normal) Python version.
+And the Clojure program runs now faster than the (normal) Python program.

 <br/>